d2l-ai/d2l-en/chapter_natural-language-processing-applications/natural-language-inference-attention.md

 ## Summary

 * The decomposable attention model consists of three steps for predicting the logical relationships between premises and hypotheses: attending, comparing, and aggregating.
-* With attention mechanisms, we can align words in one text sequence to every word in the other, and vice versa.
-Such alignment is soft using weighted average, where ideally large weights are associated with the words to be aligned.
+* With attention mechanisms, we can align tokens in one text sequence to every token in the other, and vice versa.
+Such alignment is soft using weighted average, where ideally large weights are associated with the tokens to be aligned.
 * The decomposition trick leads to a more desirable linear complexity than quadratic complexity when computing attention weights.
-* We can use pretrained word embedding as the input representation for downstream natural language processing task such as natural language inference.
+* We can use pretrained word vectors as the input representation for downstream natural language processing task such as natural language inference.

 ## Exercises

 1. Train the model with other combinations of hyperparameters.
 Can you get better accuracy on the test set?
 1. What are major drawbacks of the decomposable attention model for natural language inference?
-1. Suppose that we want to get the level of semantical similarity (e.g., a continuous value between $0$ and $1$) for any pair of sentences.
+1. Suppose that we want to get the level of semantical similarity (e.g., a continuous value between 0 and 1) for any pair of sentences.
 How shall we collect and label the dataset?
 Can you design a model with attention mechanisms?

 :begin_tab:`mxnet`
 [Discussions](https://discuss.d2l.ai/t/395)